cnclabs/ICE/README.md

 # ICE: Item Concept Embedding

 ## About
 The ICE toolkit is designed to embed concepts into items such that the resulted embeddings can be compared in terms of overall conceptual similarity regardless of entity types.
-For example, a song can be used to retrieve conceptually similar songs (homogeneous) as well as movies or concept words (heterogeneous).
+For example, a song can be used to retrieve conceptually similar songs (homogeneous) as well as concept words or movies (heterogeneous).

 Specifically, there are two stages in the ICE framework.
 In the graph construction stage, ICE incorporates items and their representative concepts (words extracted from the textual information) using a heterogeneous network.
-Then, in the embedding learning stage, ICE learns the embeddings for items and concepts using concepts as the context shared between heterogeneous entities.
+Then, in the embedding learning stage, ICE learns the embeddings for both items and concepts in terms of the concept words, which are shared between the heterogeneous entities, i.e. items and concepts.

 Since items are defined in terms of concepts, adding expanded concepts into the network allows the embeddings to be used to retrieve conceptually more diverse and yet relevant results.